Get the latest news and offers from Continental Bicycle Tyres UK

 Check out our rider safety video which was initally produced as part of our role as official safety partner of Prudential RideLondon, but is relevant for anyone riding any mass participation cycle event.

 Look Think Communicate & have a great time!

 For a long time, a 20mm tyre with 160psi or more was considered the fastest tyre, regardless of how uncomfortable or unsafe it was to ride on such a tyre/pressure combination.
 What very few people realised at the time, was that a wider tyre would roll equally well at a lower pressure.
 For example, a 23mm tyre will roll with the same rolling resistance (under the same load) at 120 psi as the aforementioned 20mm tyre at 160psi! (based on the same model of tyre).

-With superfast, reliable clinchers available on the market and the emergence of tubeless tyres, why are the professionals still racing on tubular (glue on) tyres?
+With superfast, reliable clinchers and tubeless tyres available on the market, why are the professionals still racing on tubular (glue on) tyres?
 Words by Shelley Childs

 The new YouTube channel from our colleagues in Germany gives detailed instructions on how to fit, remove, repair, seal and inflate our road, city & MTB tyres.
 There are a multitude of specific video demonstrations to choose from, in both English and German.